 “Most people finished the programming exam long before 5 pm but I sat there until 9 pm,” he recalls.
 Daniël enjoyed the new job but his supervisor often complained about his slow working pace.
 “I would drift off or get sidetracked by an unimportant part of the task and spend all my time on that.”

-Once again he looked for help and saw various psychologists, one of whom finally identified the problem as ADHD.
+Once again he looked for help and saw various psychologists, one of whom finally identified the problem as adult ADHD.
 Even though he didn’t want to believe her, he followed her advice and went to see Peter Collis, a Cape Town clinical psychologist who specialises in ADHD.

 “Peter told me to write down everything that bothered me,” Daniël says.
 “When I returned with the list he ticked them all off: every single one was a symptom of ADHD.
 More than 20 years after first seeking help I was eventually diagnosed.
 It was an incredible relief, a real ‘aha’ moment.”